mckeeh3/akka-typed-java-cluster/README.md

 Here is an example startup scenario using the default ports 2551, 2552, and 0.
 An actor system is created on port 2551; looking at the configuration it knows that it is a seed node.
 The seed node actor system on port 2551 attempts to contact the actor system on port 2552, the other seed node.
 When the actor system on port 2552 is created it goes through the same process, in this case, 2552 attempts to contact and join with 2551.
 When the third actor systems is created on a random port, say port 24242, it knows from the configuration that it is not a seed node, in this case, it attempts to communicate with one of the seed actor systems, announce itself, and join the cluster.

 You may have noticed that in the above example three actor systems were created in a single JVM.
-While it is acceptable to run multiple actor systems per JVM the more common case is to run a single actor system per JVM.
+While it is acceptable to run multiple actor systems per JVM the more common use case is to run a single actor system per JVM.

 Let's look at a slightly more realistic example.
 Using the provided `akka` script a three node cluster is started.